About

 philipp.censkowsky@unil.ch

 Philipp is a Graduate Assistant and PhD candidate at the Department of Strategy, Globalization and Society at HEC Lausanne.
-His research focusses on the discourse, practices, and ambiguities of sustainable finance using a mixed-methods approach.
+Using mixed-methods, his research focusses on the notion of legitimacy in the Anthropocene.
 Philipp has a passion for making the family of economic disciplines fit for the challenges of the 21st century and is a member of the Network for Pluralist Economics and Rethinking Economics Switzerland.
 Prior to joining UNIL, he worked three years on the role of finance in the energy transition and broader social-ecological transformations including at the Potsdam Institute for Climate Impact Research, the German Development Corporation, and the research and advisory firm Perspectives Climate Group.

 Arianna Pisciella